 We are exposed to credit risk on accounts receivable balances.
 This risk is mitigated due to our large, diverse customer base, dispersed over various geographic regions and industrial sectors.
-The Company had one customer, a reseller partner for our Enterprise segment, who accounted for 10% of total accounts receivable as of March 31, 2022.
-No single customer comprised more than 10% of our consolidated revenue in three months ended March 31, 2022 or 2021.
+The Company had no customers who accounted for more than 10% of total accounts receivable as of September 30, 2022.
+No single customer comprised more than 10% of our consolidated revenue in three and nine months ended September 30, 2022 or 2021.
 We maintain provisions for potential credit losses and such losses to date have normally been within our expectations.
 We evaluate the solvency of our customers on an ongoing basis to determine if additional allowances for credit losses need to be recorded.
 Significant economic disruptions or a slowdown in the economy could result in significant additional charges.